 Recently, flavored lattes have become popular as well.
 French vanilla or hazelnut are two popular flavors which are added using flavored syrups.
 Then you have matcha or turmeric lattes in the more trendy cafes and restaurants.
 These drinks, instead of having a shot of espresso, have a matcha or turmeric base, which is then blended with heated milk and top with foamed milk.
 It might not even be caffeinated, so it’s more about the flavor than it is about getting a buzz (although of course matcha does contain some caffeine).

 In my experience, coffee shops tend to experiment more with the caffe latte because the ratio of espresso to milk makes it a more forgiving drink.
-Sometimes you’ll see something called a Havana cappuccino, which is a cappuccino that’s been sweetened by condensed milk without significantly altering the structure of the drink.
+Sometimes you’ll see something called a Havana cappuccino, which is a cappuccino that’s been sweetened by condensed milk (or in some cases evaporated milk) without significantly altering the structure of the drink.

 Does it matter what kind of milk you use in a cappuccino or latte?